Room: 57 Louis Pasteur St., Room 120

 Prospective Graduate Students

-I currently supervise LLM and doctoral students working in the area of Canadian and comparative national security law.
+I currently supervise LLM and doctoral students working in the area of Canadian and comparative national security law and public international law on the use of force.

-I occasionally supervise graduate work in areas of public and international law that dovetail with my current research interest; that is, issues relating to democratic accountability and also the international legal issues raised by national security questions.
-Because I receive a large number of quite generic expressions of interest and prefer to devote time to serious candidates, graduate students are advised to first apply to the program prior to contacting me about prospective supervision.
+Because I receive a large number of quite generic expressions of interest and will only devote time to serious candidates, graduate students are advised to first apply to the program prior to contacting me about prospective supervision.

 B.A.
 Joint Honours, anthropology/geography (McGill), M.A.
 International Affairs (Carleton), LL.B.
 (Ottawa), LL.M.
 (Yale), of the bars of Ontario, New York and the District of Columbia, Full Professor.